Federal Small Communities Fund

 As part of the New Building Canada Fund, confirmed in Federal Budget 2014, the Small Communities Fund (SCF) designates $94 million in federal funding to support infrastructure projects in Alberta communities with a population of 100,000 or less.
 The SCF is focused on supporting local priorities that contribute to economic growth, a cleaner environment and stronger communities.
 The SCF program continues the tradition of cost-sharing infrastructure investments among the three levels of government: federal, provincial, municipal.

-The SCF can be used for infrastructure projects in the following categories: Highways and Major Roads; Public Transit; Disaster Mitigation; Connectivity and Broadband; Innovation; Wastewater; Green Energy; Drinking Water; Solid Waste Management; Brownfield Remediation and Redevelopment; Local and Regional Airport; Short line Rail; and Short Sea Shipping.
+The SCF can be used for infrastructure projects in the following categories: Highways and Major Roads; Public Transit; Disaster Mitigation; Connectivity and Broadband; Innovation; Wastewater; Green Energy; Drinking Water; Solid Waste Management; Brownfield Remediation and Redevelopment; Local and Regional Airport; Short Line Rail; and Short Sea Shipping.

-Eligible applicants included Alberta municipalities, improvement districts, Metis Settlements and the Townsite of Redwood Meadows.
+Eligible applicants included Alberta municipalities, improvement districts, Métis Settlements and the Townsite of Redwood Meadows.
 The Small Communities Fund is now closed to applications.

 SCF projects were selected based on a competitive process, with submitted applications evaluated against established criteria and projects with the highest ranked scores recommended for funding approval.
 A list of approved projects is available below.